While the state of Hawaii initially introduced state-sponsored retirement legislation in 2019, it did not pass.

 While some small business owners favor these higher limits, the eligibility requirements are prohibitive for most small businesses and even many of the self-employed individuals the plans are designed to serve.

 A SEP-IRA offers a retirement solution for businesses of any size, including sole proprietors, partnerships, and corporations, and even the self-employed.
-Employees are eligible if they are age 21 or older and have worked for you in three of the last five years and have earned at least $650 in 2021 or 2022 ($600 in 2019 and 2020).
+Employees are eligible if they are age 21 or older and have worked for you in three of the last five years and have earned at least $750 in 2023 ($650 in 2021 and 2022).

 Employees are immediately 100% vested in all contributions.